jlehegaret/cs171-project/process_doc/design_details.md

 See [here](design_who.md) for further information about the evolution of the who graph.

-By organizing components like this, we successfully establish a visual balance.
+By organizing components like this, we successfully established a visual balance.
 By placing the W3C logo in the upper left corner and more of the components on the right, we followed the visual diagonal (upper left - lower right corner) that is natural to all users.

 ## W3C Feedback, 4/23/15